 In a separate matter before the tribunal, Media24’s competitors, Caxton and CTP, raised the non-notification of the Natal Witness transaction as proof of Naspers’s alleged cavalier attitude to compliance with provisions of the Competition Act.

 The commission then informed the parties that the deal was notifiable and had resulted in the present transaction.
+The commission will deal with the issue of non-notification as a separate matter.

 According to the commission, both Caxton and Media 24 are significant market participants in the community newspaper market.
-Natal Witness holds a 60% shareholding in Lincroft Books—the remaining 40% is held by Caxton.
+Natal Witness holds a 60% shareholding in Lincroft Books — the remaining 40% is held by Caxton.

-The commission—concerned that this transaction could set a platform for Caxton and Media24 to coordinate their conduct in the market for community newspapers—recommended that the tribunal approve the merger subject to the condition that the shares held by Natal Witness in Lincroft be transferred to Lexshell.—I-Net Bridge
+The commission — concerned that this transaction could set a platform for Caxton and Media24 to coordinate their conduct in the market for community newspapers — recommended that the tribunal approve the merger subject to the condition that the shares held by Natal Witness in Lincroft be transferred to Lexshell. — I-Net Bridge